 This stove also contains an integrated diagnostic system to help you troubleshoot any problems.

-One thing we really like about this stove is the automatic built in blower that won’t be loud and distract you from a movie or reading.
+One thing we really like about this stove is the automatic built in blower and wont distract you from a movie or reading.

 Overall I think this stove is hard to beat, its a beautiful classy looking stove and you can set your temp and forget about it.